gemilepus/Scriptboxie/Metro/Resources/Command.md

 ***

 ### ⭐`Calc-Check`
-> check values.If it is true, the Event establish,otherwise is not
+> Check values.If it is true, the Event establish,otherwise is not

 * Action
   * @Formulas